thinkjs/www.thinkjs.org/view/en/doc/2.0/app_structure.md

 ### view

 view folder to store template file.
-You shoud have sub folder while you will add support to internationalization and multiple theme.
+You should have sub folder while you will add support to internationalization and multiple theme.

 ### www